3 Days in Amsterdam — 2026 Itinerary (Prices, Canals & Tickets)

 When to visit Amsterdam

-May and September deliver the optimal balance for a three-day Amsterdam visit, sidestepping peak demand and elevated costs.
-King’s Day on 27 April triggers hotel rate increases of 300% beginning three weeks prior to the event.
-August’s Canal Parade and Grachtenfestival completely fill available lodging; expect no vacancies.
+May and September provide the best balance for a 3-day Amsterdam visit, minimizing crowds and expense.
+King’s Day on 27 April triggers hotel price increases of 300% beginning three weeks prior to the event; expect rates exceeding €600/night.
+August’s Canal Parade and Grachtenfestival (15-23 August) completely fill available lodging, demanding reservations months in advance.

 MonthAvg high (°C)Rain daysCrowdsVerdict